Environmental and Geosciences

 • Q: How does one get involved in student organizations?

-The Geology students have two student organizations, SHAGS (Sam Houston Association of Geology Students) and AAPG (American Association of Petroleum Geologists) and our Geography student organization is GOSH (Geographers of Sam Houston).
-Leaders for the various organizations change yearly.
-If interested in one of these student organizations, please call our office (936.294.1451) to get their contact information and/or view their informational bulletin boards on the 3rd floor of the Lee Drain Building.
+Geology has two orgs: SHAGS (SH Assoc of Geology Students) and AAPG (American Assoc of Petroleum Geologists); Geography is GOSH (Geographers of Sam Houston) and Environmental Science has SEA (Student Environmental Alliance).
+Please call 936.294.1451 for contact information or see informational bulletin boards on the 3rd floor of the Lee Drain Building.

 • Q: Can I complete a degree entirely online?